Author Guidelines

 Reference Citations in Text

-Laboratory Phonology uses an APA-style reference system.
+Laboratory Phonology uses the most current APA style.
 In APA style, in-text citations are placed within sentences and paragraphs so that it is clear what information is being quoted or paraphrased and whose information is being cited.

 Examples: